dieterich-lab/single-cell-nanopore/README.md

 Output files:

-Barcode assignments above the threshold (0-99, 30 in the example we provided).
+* Barcode assignments above the threshold (0-99, 30 in the example we provided).

+* Demultiplexed FATSQ file

 # Workflow